Proven-Paradox/shaper-system/Modules/Summoning.md

 ### Hindering Zap
 When hitting with your Ally's [Empowered Zap](#empowered-zap) Ability you also [Slow](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#slow) the target.

-### Summoned Flight
+### Summoned Spellcaster Flight
-Your summoned Spellcaster Ally has Flight.
+Your summoned Spellcaster Ally has [Flight](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#flight).

 ## Advanced Support Options
 These options are available only to [Support Configuration](#summon-configuration-support) Allies.